Alumni Lifelong Learning

 Why did you pursue an executive degree at Georgetown?

-What was the most rewarding aspect of the GEMBA program?
+What was the most rewarding aspect of the EML program?

 What was your most memorable experience?